Ogechilucy/Ogechilucy/README.md

 - 👋 Hi, I’m @Ogechilucy
-- 👀 I’m interested in SQL and Python
+- 👀 I’m interested in data and web dev
-- 🌱 I’m currently learning SQL and Python
-- 💞️ I’m looking to collaborate on Data analysis Projects
 - 📫 How to reach me Linkedin.com/lucyihemeje

 <!---